 Anything worth checking will have the word "sterling" but still not always real.
 Also really old silver will usually have random capatilized letters engraved in squares, standing for the country, year and ect the silver originated from.
 But a lion on its hind legs facing to the right is your best chances at "pure" silver.
 Even though "pure" silver is actually only .999%

 I have a very old "silver" sugar bowl from the Dollar Steamship Line.
 It isn't marked with the words "sterling silver", but it says it's from the International Silver Co.
-It is also marked with the inscription 8OZ.
-Any help?

 I cleaned what I thought was a sterling silver toe ring.
 It is still very dull.
 Does that means it's not really sterling silver?